Email: kxzhu at ucsd dot edu

 Professor of Innovation, Technology & Operations Management

-Zhu’s research focuses on innovation diffusion in global environments, economic impacts of information technology on firms and industries, information technology in health care, software, real options, and technology-enabled innovations and integration of online and offline channels.
+Kevin’s research focuses on innovation diffusion in global environments, economic impacts of information technology on firms and industries, supply chain management, software competition, technology-enabled innovations and integration of online and offline channels.

 His research has been published in the top academic journals such as Management Science, Information Systems Research, MIS Quarterly, and Marketing Science.
 He has held editorial positions at the top academic journals and co-chaired major conferences.
 He has been invited to give research seminars by more than 30 top universities.
 He also received several best paper awards in the field.
 He was awarded the prestigious CAREER Award by the US National Science Foundation for his research on digital transformation of enterprises.
 His work has been cited 6000 times by other scholars (Google Scholar).

 He was the recipient of an MBA Teaching Award at the University of California and the Academic Achievement Award at Stanford University.
 Zhu received his Ph.D. from Stanford University.

 The Financial Times ranked the Rady School of Management the 17th worldwide in Faculty Research and the 3rd in California after Stanford and Berkeley.
 Bloomberg Businessweek ranked the school first in intellectual capital.

 Major Research Publications

 “The Impact of Linguistic Styles on the Success Rate of Crowdfunding Campaigns: Evidence from Kickstarter,” by W. Wang, W. Chen, K. Zhu and H. Wang, Management Science (管理世界), forthcoming.